tahina-pro/hacl-star/README.md

 - One may follow the instructions in `INSTALL.md`.
 - One may use our Docker image that comes with all the prerequisites for building all of our projects, via:
-  `docker run projecteverest/everest-chomolungma -it bash --login`, followed by `git checkout icfp2017 && ./everest pull make`.
+  `docker run projecteverest/everest-icfp2017 -it /bin/bash --login`, followed by `./everest pull make test`